Zac Brooks

-Zac Brooks (born February 1, 1993) is a former American football running back who played in the National Football League (NFL).
-He was drafted by the Seattle Seahawks in the seventh round, 247th overall, of the 2016 NFL draft.
-He played college football at Clemson.
+Zac Brooks (born February 1, 1993) is an American former football running back.
+He played college football at Clemson and was selected by the Seattle Seahawks in the seventh round of the 2016 NFL draft.
 He also spent time with the Kansas City Chiefs and Denver Broncos.

-Early years
+Early life

-Brooks attended Jonesboro High School in Jonesboro, Arkansas where he completed high school early (December 2011) to attend college at Clemson University and returned to Jonesboro High School to graduate in 2012 with his senior class.
+Brooks attended Jonesboro High School in Jonesboro, Arkansas where he completed high school early, in December 2011, to attend college at Clemson University and returned to Jonesboro High School to graduate in 2012 with his senior class.

 College career

-Brooks committed to the Clemson on June 20, 2011 and enrolled on January 20, 2012.
-Brooks was enrolled at Clemson for four year playing in the 2012, 2013 and 2015 seasons and redshirting the 2014 due to a foot injury.
-In his college career Brooks played in 33 games with 115 carries for 599 yards and 8 total rushing and receiving touchdowns.
+Brooks committed to the Clemson on June 20, 2011, and enrolled on January 20, 2012.
+Brooks was enrolled at Clemson for four year playing in the 2012, 2013, and 2015 seasons and redshirting the 2014 due to a foot injury.
+In his college career, Brooks played in 33 games with 115 carries for 599 yards and 8 total rushing and receiving touchdowns.

 Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

-On April 30, 2016, Brooks was drafted by the Seattle Seahawks in the seventh round of the 2016 NFL Draft.
+On April 30, 2016, Brooks was selected by the Seattle Seahawks in the seventh round of the 2016 NFL draft.
 On May 9, 2016, the Seahawks announced that they had signed Brooks to his rookie contract.
 On August 30, 2016, he was waived by the Seahawks.
 He was signed to the practice squad on September 27, 2016.
 He was released by the Seahawks on October 25, 2016.